mrseanryan/SICP/README.md

 Notes are by Sean Ryan - mr.sean.ryan(at gmail.com) - any errors are entirely mine!

+### collaborating

+- make yourself a new folder under `src/exercises`
+- add your files there
+- push direct to master (unless you want a code review)

 ## licence = MIT

 This repo is licensed under the MIT License - see the [LICENSE](LICENSE) file for details